-This red warning light indicates that a problem has been detected in the charging system and system voltage is at or below 24 volts.
-If this light illuminates, the operator should safely stop the truck, move the directional control lever to
+The red warning light indicates a problem has been detected in the charging system, and system voltage is outside the normal operating range.

-PARK, turn off the engine, and notify maintenance personnel immediately.
-If truck operation continues and the battery voltage drops below 20 volts, the propulsion system will not operate, but retarding will still be available.
+If this light illuminates, the safely stop the truck, move directional control lever to PARK, shut off the engine, and notify maintenance personnel immediately.
+If truck operation continues, and the battery voltage drops below 20 volts, the propulsion system will not operate, but retarding will still be available.